-All S4 students take courses leading to the National Qualifications in English and Maths as well as core Religious and Moral Education (RME) and core PE.
-In addition, almost all S4 will take another 5 courses leading to National Qualifications.
+All S4 students engage in the study of English and Maths as well as core Religious and Moral Education, PHSE and core PE.

-The vast majority of our S4 therefore, will take 7 National 5 courses (SCQF Level 5 - equivalent to the old Standard Grade (SG) 'Credit' level).
+In addition, almost all S4 students will choose another 5 courses leading to National Qualifications.
+The vast majority of our S4 learners will, therefore, will study 7 National 5 courses.
 All National 5 courses involve an external examination.
-Students whose progress suggests they will not be successful at National 5 may be presented for National 4 (SCQF Level 4 - equivalent to the old Standard Grade 'General' level) or National 3 (SCQF Level 3 - equivalent to the old Standard Grade 'Foundation' level).
+Students whose progress suggests they will not be successful at National 5 (SCQF Level 5) may be presented for National 4 (SCQF Level 4) or National 3 (SCQF Level 3).
 National 4 and National 3 are internally assessed following SQA Moderation and do not involve students taking any external exams.
-S4 students with additional support needs will follow a curriculum individually tailored to their needs.
-Examples of a typical curriculum for a fourth year student taking 7 courses at National 5 might be:
+Some students with Additional Support Needs (ASN) will follow a curriculum individually tailored to their needs.